top of page

 Step into the world of Central City Boxing & Barbell, a non-profit organization dedicated to empowering at-risk youth through structured programs that prioritize character development and education.

-Established in 2015 by Springfield Police Officer Dean Fay, Central City Boxing & Barbell Inc. operates a 6,000-square-foot training facility nestled in the heart of the Old Hill neighborhood in Springfield.
+Established in 2015 by Springfield Police Officer Dean Fay, Central City Boxing & Barbell Inc. operates a 17,000-square-foot training facility located at 355 Berkshire Avenue, Springfield, MA.
 Our mission is clear: to utilize boxing, weight training, and performance-based athletic programs to assist young individuals in cultivating physical, mental, and emotional strength.
-Through these endeavors, we aim to inspire a sense of teamwork and support our youth in reaching their full potential.
+We continue this mission with our comprehensive adult programs in Boxing and Strength & Conditioning.
+Through these endeavors, we aim to inspire a sense of teamwork and support our members in reaching their full potential.

 At Central City Boxing & Barbell, we collaborate with dedicated volunteers and graduate interns from Springfield College’s Exercise Science Program.
-Together, we provide a comprehensive range of activities to over 100 youth members.
-Our holistic approach emphasizes the development of not only athletic skills but also essential life skills, creating a well-rounded foundation for future success.
+Together, we provide a comprehensive range of activities to over 200 members.
+Our holistic approach emphasizes the development of not only athletic skills but also essential life skills, creating a well-rounded foundation for future success

 mtw flag.jpg